inspec/inspec/docs-chef-io/content/inspec/signing.md

 ## Advanced Usage

-### How do I make my keys?
+### How do I create keys?

-Most users of signed profiles need not make their keys, unless they wish to create their own signed profiles.
+Most users of signed profiles need not create keys of their own, unless they wish to create their own signed profiles.
 To generate keys of your own, use the `inspec sign generate-keys` command:

 ```bash
 [cwolfe@lodi temp]$ inspec sign generate-keys --keyname test-03